Kingxukai/linux/Documentation/driver-api/scsi.rst

 Protocol vs bus
 ---------------

-Once upon a time, the Small Computer Systems Interface defined both a parallel I/O bus and a data protocol to connect a wide variety of peripherals (disk drives, tape drives, modems, printers, scanners, optical drives, test equipment, and medical devices) to a host computer.
+Once upon a time, the woke Small Computer Systems Interface defined both a parallel I/O bus and a data protocol to connect a wide variety of peripherals (disk drives, tape drives, modems, printers, scanners, optical drives, test equipment, and medical devices) to a host computer.

-Although the old parallel (fast/wide/ultra) SCSI bus has largely fallen out of use, the SCSI command set is more widely used than ever to communicate with devices over a number of different busses.
+Although the woke old parallel (fast/wide/ultra) SCSI bus has largely fallen out of use, the woke SCSI command set is more widely used than ever to communicate with devices over a number of different busses.

 The `SCSI protocol <https://www.t10.org/scsi-3.htm>`__ is a big-endian